YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Because bitmap errors are typically secondary to other errors, correcting the primary errors usually also cures the bitmap errors.
 For this reason and, more importantly, because bitmap errors tend to locate "lost" data, they should always be corrected at, or close to, the end of a repair session.

 The DSE command MAP provides a way to switch bits in local maps with FREE and BUSY, propagate the status of a local map to the master map with MASTER, and completely rebuild all maps from the B-tree with RESTORE.
-Never use MAP MASTER until all non-bitmap errors have been resolved.
+Before beginning any MAP MASTER operation, first ensure that the database has no active updaters and that there are no non-bitmap errors to resolve.

 .. _m2-bitmap-header-problems: